 3. Was the school district in compliance with the payment terms of all debt agreements at fiscal year end?
 (If the school district was in default in a prior fiscal year, an exemption applies in following years if the school district is current on its forbearance or payment plan with the lender and the payments are made on schedule for the fiscal year being rated.
 Also exempted are technical defaults that are not related to monetary defaults.
 A technical default is a failure to uphold the terms of a debt covenant, contract, or master promissory note even though payments to the lender, trust, or sinking fund are current.
 A debt agreement is a legal agreement between a debtor (= person, company, etc. that owes money) and their creditors, which includes a plan for paying back the debt.)
 Additional Information: HEB ISD has never defaulted on any of its bond indebtedness obligations.
-This indicator seeks to make certain that your district has timely paid all bills/obligations, including financing arrangements to pay for school construction, school buses, photocopiers, etc. Yes Yes Yes Yes Yes 4.
+Yes Yes Yes Yes Yes 4.
 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
 This indicator seeks to make sure the district fulfilled its obligation to the TRS, TWC, and IRS to transfer payroll withholdings and to fulfill any additional payroll-related obligations required to be paid by the district.
 Yes Yes Yes Yes Yes 5.
 Was the total unrestricted net asset balance (Net of the accretion of interest for capital appreciation bonds) in the governmental activities column in the Statement of Net Assets greater than zero?
 (If the school district's change of students in membership over 5 years was 7 percent or more, then the school district passes this indicator.)
-This indicator simply asks, "Did the district's total assets exceed the total amount of liabilities (according to the very first financial statement in the annual audit report)?
+Additional Information: This indicator simply asks, "Did the district's total assets exceed the total amount of liabilities (according to the very first financial statement in the annual audit report)?
 Fortunately, this indicator recognizes that high-growth districts incur large amounts of debt to fund construction, and that total debt may exceed the total amount of assets under certain scenarios.
-N/A N/A Yes Yes Yes Additional Information: Indicator not scored for 2019 Rating
+N/A N/A N/A Yes Yes Indicator not scored for 2020 Rating